Art-Sells/Arells/Build-Notes.md

 ### Bitcoin Wallet Created
 - Address
 - Private Key (copy this private key and save it offline [and do not lose it], you will need it to export and send your bitcoin, if you lose your private key, you will be unable to export and send your Bitcoin)
-- Click continue only after you've copied and saved your private key (Continue)--- Account
+- Click continue only after you've copied and saved your private key (Continue)--- (Modal, Wallet Created, ready to buy, sell and import) OK--->Account

 ### Home(redirects to Account if logged in)
 - Refer to (How It Works)

  #### Import
+ - Bitcoin Wallet Created only after Profile’s first time clicking buy and import. checks if Wallet Address connected, if not (Bitcoin Wallet Created Page)
  - Receive Bitcoin to Address: (Modal (ok))

  #### Buy
+ - Bitcoin Wallet Created only after Profile’s first time clicking buy and import. checks if Wallet Address connected, if not (Bitcoin Wallet Created Page)
  - Connects to Plaid (if not connected)

  #### Sell